vikiworks-io/backupNrestore/README.md

 ## Backup and Restore Website

-These scripts are used to backup and restore a website.
+Utility to backup and restore a webite.
+This utility can backup `any website with maximum of 4 databases.

 ## Backup website

   - cd backupNRestore
-  - feed your website configuration @ config.sh
+  - feed your website configuration in config.sh
   - ./backup.sh
     [ The backed up website will be compressed and stored as .tar.gz ] [ Ex: test.tar.gz ]